agiorgio99/agiorgio99/README.md

 ---

 <p align="center">
-  Here are some of my past projects.
+  Here are my academic projects.
 Thanks for having a look!
 </p>

 ## 🎵 Master in Sound & Music Computing (UPF-Barcelona)